eascodes/100-days-code/log.md

 **Thoughts** After working on the sign up feature yesterday, it did not take me too long to complete this task.
 I'm excited that the website is close to being complete.

 **Link(s) to work** https://mealprepfunday.com/

+## Day 100: February 8, 2022

+**Today's Progress**: Today I worked on the meal prep recipe website.
+I set up the ingredient input section so it requires strictly numerical input.
+I also set up an autocomplete system so when users type in ingredient measurement units, standard recipe units dynamically appear as suggestions (e.g. tablespoons, teaspoons, etc.).

+**Thoughts** This has been an incredible journey.
+I remember how excited I was when I wrote "Hello World" on my first day, and I took a picture of my computer screen because I didn't know how to take screenshots yet.
+FreeCodeCamp was an invaluable resource for getting started with the fundamentals of HTML, CSS, and JavaScript.
+There were some modules that seemed to drag on forever, and some that sped by because the challenges were so fun.
+The most helpful part of my journey was completing projects outside of the tutorials.
+I was able to work with a variety of other languages and dabble with both front-end and back-end tasks.
+Although sometimes coding gets overwhelming, I genuinely look forward to it each day because the overwhelming aspect of it makes solving the problem that much more satisfying.
+I look forward to continuing coding each day.

+**Link(s) to work** https://mealprepfunday.com/